marvin-steinke/nuclio_fusionizer/tests/README.md

 experience differences, even if all went well.
 This is likely due different server-internal ordering of the Tasks e.g. ['taska', 'taskb'] <-> ['taskb', 'taska'].
 Check against the reference logs if in doubt.

+The `StaticOptimizer` used for the tests, only optimizes Fusion Groups at specific points in time.
+If the deployment of the Tasks takes too long because you are running MacOS, you need to increase this point in time.
+You know this is happening, when the tests are stuck waiting for Task A and B to be fused.